 Day 1: Individual arrival to Lucca

-The first tour will bring you to Pisa, under the leaning tower.
-Leaving Lucca walls behind us to reach the river, we will start biking on Puccini’s bike way, in the park along the water to reach Ripafratta and then San Giuliano Terme, and its ancient thermal baths, cycling all around Monti Pisani which separate Lucca from Pisa…following an ancient aqueduct and through country roads we will finally reach Pisa historical centre in 32km.
-Time to visit the town and taking photos holding the leaning tower….then, who is tired could choose to take the local train with bikes and be back in Lucca in 25 minutes, but we suggest to come back by bike and have a chance to meet old monasteries, villas and fortifications along the road back, and charming villages like Nozzano Castello, an ancient hamlet maintaining its original aspect, before meeting again our loved walls of Lucca
+The first tour will bring you to Pisa, under the leaning tower…leaving Lucca walls behind us to reach the river, we will start biking on Puccini’s bike way, in the park along the water to reach Ripafratta and then San Giuliano Terme, and its ancient thermal baths, cycling all around Monti Pisani which separate Lucca from Pisa…following an ancient aqueduct and through country roads we will finally reach Pisa historical center in 32km.
+Time to visit the town and taking photos holding the leaning tower….then, who is tired could choose to take the local train with bikes and be back in Lucca in 25 minutes, but we suggest to come back by bike and have a chance to meet old monasteries, villas and fortifications along the road back, and charming villages like Nozzano Castello, an ancient hamlet maintaining its original aspect, before meeting again our loved walls of Lucca.

-Day 3: Lucca – Montecatini Terme – distance: 48km, altitude: 250m
+Day 3: Lucca – Montecatini Terme 48 km – altitude: 250 m

-Day 8: Individual departure
+Day 8: Florence

 After having enjoyed Florence for last two days, you can easily come back to Pisa in an hour by train or leave